Generous Futures: Combating Islamophobia

 Dr. Anver Saloojee is Full Professor in the Department of Politics and Public Administration, and a member of the Yeates School of Graduate Studies, at Toronto Metropolitan University.

 Anver has been a member of the Department of Politics and Public Administration since 1987.

-Anver has an extensive record of service including as President of the Ryerson Faculty association; a number of roles at the Canadian Association of University Teachers including vice-president as well as chair, equity committee.
+Anver has an extensive record of service including as President of the Toronto Metropolitan University Faculty association; a number of roles at the Canadian Association of University Teachers including vice-president as well as chair, equity committee.
 He has also served as president, president, Laidlaw Foundation; and president, Community Planning Council of Toronto.
 Anver continues to do research on issues of equity and human rights and has published in that area.
 Anver has been invited to numerous conferences and workshops, where he has presented papers on a wide array of topics related to his areas of research.